 In general property tax terms, this refers to a taxing district other than a state, county, county road district, city, town, port district, or public utility district.
 Examples include library, fire, and hospital districts.
-A library that functions under a municipal government structure, deriving its local revenue from a city or town's budget, is not a Junior Taxing District.
-See: Assessed Valuations, Local Cents per \$1000, Municipalities, Regular Levy Rate
+A library that functions under a municipal or county government structure, deriving its local revenue from a county, city or incorporated town's budget, is not a Junior Taxing District.
+See: Assessed Valuations, Local Cents per \$1000, Regular Levy Rate, Senior Taxing District

-LAND EXPENDITURES:
+LAND (CAPITAL) EXPENDITURES: